mvolkanatalay/DEEPScreenWithTest/README.md

-# DEEPScreen: Virtual Screening with Deep Convolutional Neural Networks Using Compound Images-*with easy test scripts*
+# DEEPScreen: Virtual Screening with Deep Convolutional Neural Networks Using Compound Images-*with test scripts*

 DEEPScreen is a large-scale drug-target interaction (DTI) prediction system, for early-stage drug discovery, using deep convolutional neural networks.